Fritta013/VRProject_DocDrone/README.md

 3. **Copy Files** 📂

-   - **Drone_shell File:** Copy the `Drone_shell` file from the AirSim package and paste it into the `Documents\Unreal Projects\Drone_VR` folder.
+   - **Drone_shell File:** Copy the `Drone_shell` file from the AirSim package and paste it into the `Documents\Unreal Projects\VRProject_DocDrone` folder.
-   - **Plugin File:** Copy the `Plugin` file from the `AirSim\Unreal` package and paste it into the `Documents\Unreal Projects\Drone_VR` folder.
-There may already be a "Plugins" folder inside the "Drone_VR" directory.
+   - **Plugin File:** Copy the `Plugin` file from the `AirSim\Unreal` package and paste it into the `Documents\Unreal Projects\VRProject_DocDrone` folder.
+There may already be a "Plugins" folder inside the "VRProject_DocDrone" directory.
 Simply replace it with the new one from the AirSim package.

 4. **Generate Visual Studio Project Files** 📄

-   Right-click on the `Dorne_VR.uproject` file in the `Drone_VR` folder and select **Generate Visual Studio project files** to perform the final compilation of the project with the newly added files.
+   Right-click on the `Airsimtest2022.uproject` file in the `VRProject_DocDrone` folder and select **Generate Visual Studio project files** to perform the final compilation of the project with the newly added files.

 5. **Open the Project** 🔧

-   Open the `Drone VR.sln` file and ensure that the configuration solution is set to `Debug Game Editor` and the solution platform is set to `Win64` and start the project.
+   Open the `Airsimtest2022.sln` file and ensure that the configuration solution is set to `Debug Game Editor` and the solution platform is set to `Win64` and start the project.
 The initial compilation may take some time.
 If the Unreal environment does not open, try restarting the project.

 ## AirSim Plugin Setup 🛸